X-Factor (comics): Original team (1986–1991)

-In the 1989 crossover Inferno, Madelyne Pryor is revealed to be a clone of Jean Grey created by the mutant geneticist Mister Sinister.
-Manipulated by demons and tormented by Scott's rejection of her, Madelyne kills herself in a suicide attack on X-Factor.
+In the 1989 crossover Inferno, Madelyne Pryor is revealed to be a clone of Jean Grey created by Mister Sinister.
+Manipulated by demons and tormented by Scott's rejection of her, Madelyne becomes the Goblin Queen and fights X-Factor before killing herself in a suicide attack on Jean.

-Wanting to do stories with more focus on X-Factor's teenage wards, Louise Simonson successfully petitioned editor Bob Harras for permission to do a miniseries featuring them.
-Following the miniseries, titled X-Terminators, the characters left X-Factor and were moved to New Mutants.

 In the last major storyline of the first X-Factor series, published in early 1991, Apocalypse kidnaps Nathan Summers, sensing that he would grow up to be a powerful mutant and possible threat.
-X-Factor rescue Nathan from Apocalypse's lunar base, but find him infected with a "techno-organic" virus that cannot be treated.
+X-Factor rescue Nathan from Apocalypse's lunar base, but find him infected with a techno-organic virus.
 A clan of rebels from the future, known as the Askani, send a representative to the present time to bring Nathan 2,000 years into the future to be treated.
 Fully grown, he returns to the 20th century as the antihero, Cable.

 X-Factor, the X-Men, and several minor characters team up to fight the telepathic Shadow King in another crossover event, The Muir Island Saga.
 Afterward, the original members of X-Factor rejoin the X-Men and several characters from various X-Men-related series become founding members of a new X-Factor.

 Government team (1991–1998)

-Rather than end the series, Marvel hired writer Peter David and illustrator Larry Stroman to recreate X-Factor with new members, all of whom were already allies of the X-Men, and three of whom were involved in the Muir Island Saga.
+X-Factor was recreated with new members, all of whom were already allies of the X-Men, and three of whom were involved in the Muir Island Saga.
 The new X-Factor worked for the Pentagon, replacing Freedom Force as the government's salaried mutant team.
 Their relationship with their benefactors was often strained and complicated.
 The new X-Factor, debuting in issue #71, included: